Aria-NL/CompProgrammingStuff/README.md

 ## Day In Year
 This program is slightly different; it consists of a function file and a main file.
 Both must be used and compiled together to function properly.
 It does calculations to determine the date in days from a day/month/year format.
 No user input is allowed unless more test cases are added to the main file.

+## Run-Length Encoding (RLE)
+This program takes a string of all-lowercase letters and no numbers from the user and compresses it using Run-Length Encoding.